AleanaA/Easy-RPC/README.md

 After settings these variables, all of which are optional, click update, and your status will change!

-Please keep in mind that both the CMD and the UI window that open must stay open for you to keep your status.
+Please keep in mind that both the CMD and the UI window that open must stay open for you to keep your status

-If you need any help, you can join [the support server](https://discord.gg/eJhG4Tq)!